 Dimples Showcase ~ Burbank California First Karaoke Club in America.

-Some of the trailblazing BMX bicycles manufactured during the 1970s by Gary Littlejohn, Mongoose and Redline — the three big firms in the Valley.
+Some of the trailblazing BMX bicycles manufactured during the 1970s in the Valley included bikes by Gary Littlejohn, Mongoose and Redline.

 Gelinas retrieved the original Henry’s Tacos sign and menu when the Studio City food stand faced closure in 2012.

 The Sherman Room was old school.
 Naugahyde booths, wood paneled walls, waitresses who’ve been there for ages, good steaks at a good price.
-RIP.
 Keep the Valley alive and go check out this incredible place.
-The Museum is open to the public with free admission every Saturday 10am-3pm.
-Private guided tours group tours are also available.